What are Aphids?

 Honeydew attracts many insects including ants.
 Honeydew frequently results in the growth of sooty mold fungus.
 When this happens, the leaves and branches look black.
 Feeding aphids cause deformations and distortions in flowers and fruit, or the formation of galls on leaves and roots.
 Aphids can transmit viruses among the plants.

 Juan Antonio Fabregas★★★★★

 Awesome product, had a really bad (pm) infestation.
 Took only a first spray and was almost gone like 60% free...the second day spraying there was no more (pm) plants are clean and looks so healthy back again.....definitely would recommend!...big ups Trifecta

 Trifecta Crop Control

 This part is really awesome.
 Within the first day I noticed signs of the spray working...
 Thank you guys once again would love to have more in the future thank you.

 How to Get Rid of and Prevent Aphids Naturally

 Cannabis and Hemp Growers

-The essential oils in Trifecta Crop Control are highly effective for getting rid of and killing aphids naturally.
+The essential oils in Trifecta Crop Control are highly effective if you’re wondering how to get rid of aphids naturally.
 Apply following our infestation application of 2oz per gallon every 24 hours until the infestation is under control.
 Then switch to a preventative.
-This should be sufficient to keep aphids from returning to the plant.
+This should be sufficient to prevent aphids from returning to the plant.

 Applying Trifecta Crop Control as a preventative is the best way to prevent aphids naturally.
 When you are proactive, you save yourself the possibility of the stress an infestation can bring.
 Apply as follows or click here to view and/or download our complete Application Guidelines.